 TheClassicalStation.org Features Classical Females

 Wake Forest, N.C.
-(March 6, 2015) —WCPE Membership Director Patricia Crane announces a celebration of Women’s History Month during March, 2015.
+(March 1, 2017) —WCPE Music Director William Woltz announces Women’s History Month during March, 2017.
 The event honors female composers, conductors and performers in Classical Music.

 Some featured composers and their works include: